GW231123: Likely a product of successive mergers from $\sim 10 $ stellar-mass black holes: Introduction

-In this work, we investigate the origins of GW231123's two components and the formation channel of the system by analyzing its mass and spin properties with population-informed priors.
-The rest of the paper is organized as follows: In Section~\ref{case}, we define the origin scenarios and their expected mass-spin signatures, and describe our population-informed prior choices.
-In Section~\ref{result}, we present the results of applying these priors to GW231123 and compare the evidence for each scenario.
+The rest of the paper is organized as follows: In Section~\ref{case}, we describe our population-informed prior choices, and present the results of applying these priors to GW231123 and compare the evidence for each scenario.
 Besides, we also estimate the number of progenitors needed to generate GW231123 in the hierarchical merger scenario.
-Finally, we discuss the implications and draw conclusions in Section~\ref{sec:diss}.
+In Section~\ref{sec:diss}, we discuss the implications and draw conclusions.